Skip to content

 Stacking products without knowing what is in them

-Third, many athletes stack products.
-Here, they take many supplements at once — a pre-workout, an amino blend, an energy drink, a nootropic, a fat burner.
+Many athletes stack products.
+They take many supplements at once — a pre-workout, an amino blend, an energy drink, a nootropic, a fat burner.
 Often, they do not know what is in each product, how the products mix, or whether the total intake crosses safe or banned limits.
-Consequently, the risk of contamination, side effects, or unintended doping violations stacks up as well.
+As a result, the risk of contamination, side effects, or unintended doping violations stacks up as well.

 The common thread

-Overall, the common thread is simple.
-Specifically, supplements are treated as a fix when they should be treated as a targeted tool.
-Therefore, the food-first view is not anti-supplement.
+The common thread is simple.
+Supplements are treated as a fix when they should be treated as a targeted tool.
+The food-first view is not anti-supplement.
 Instead, it is about building nutrition in the right order — food as the base, supplements used only where needed.

 Key Takeaway